electricimp/Utilities/README.md

 ### utilities.frnd(*max*)

-This funtion returns a random float between 0.0 and *max*.
+This function returns a random float between 0.0 and *max*.

 #### Example